Scrum Agile Project Management

 In this blog post, Ralf Westphal explains how functional design and test-driven development (TDD) are the techniques that allows to bridge the gap between requirement and code in Agile.

-Coaching an Agile Enterprise
+Coaching an Agile Enterprise With the Integral Agile Transformation Framework

 November 27, 2014 0

 Enterprise agility is both a hugely popular aspiration and a widely misunderstood buzzword.
 Many of us as Agile coaches wonder how we can lead and catalyze agility at an organizational level.
 Our intentions are earnest, but our skills and understanding are partial.
-This talk explores what it means to coach across an enterprise, from an executive’s leadership maturity to the limits of culture, from organization structures to value creating processes.
+This talk explores what Agile coaching across an enterprise means, from an executive’s leadership maturity to the limits of culture, from organization structures to value creating processes.